Toufa7/Inception/README.md

 	Yes ... (to be continued)

 By default, each container in Docker is isolated from the others and has its own network namespace.
 This means that each container has its own network stack and virtual network interfaces, and can have its own IP address, routing table, and network configuration independent of the host and other containers.
 However, Docker provides a variety of networking options that allow containers to communicate and share resources with each other if needed.

+* Why should i use third-party storage system ?? docker volumes not enough ??

+- They may offer advanced features (advanced data management capabilities such as data replication, data deduplication, or data encryption)

+- If a Docker volume runs out of space on the host machine, it can potentially result in data loss or errors when attempting to write new data to the volume.

+- Using a third-party storage system in conjunction with Docker volumes can provide greater data persistence and portability

+- For sharing data, Docker volumes allow containers running on the same host to share data easily.
+However, if you need to share data across different hosts or even different containerization platforms, a third-party storage system can provide a more flexible and portable solution

 * Why docker bridge chose 172.16.X.X ??